marco262/my_wiki/data/onednd/subclass/brawler.md

 ### Level 3: Improvised Expert

 You are proficient with Improvised Weapons.
-Whenever you finish a Long Rest, choose one weapon property from the One-Handed list and one from the Two-Handed list:
+Whenever you finish a [[glossary:Long Rest]], choose one weapon property from the One-Handed list and one from the Two-Handed list:

 **One-Handed:** Light or Thrown (Range 20/60)
 **Two-Handed:** Reach or Thrown (Range 10/30)

-Until the end of your next Long Rest, the One-Handed choice applies to the one-handed Improvised Weapons you wield, and the Two-Handed choice applies to the two-handed ones.
+Until the end of your next [[glossary:Long Rest]], the One-Handed choice applies to the one-handed Improvised Weapons you wield, and the Two-Handed choice applies to the two-handed ones.

 In addition, whenever you attack with an Improvised Weapon, you can give it one of the following Mastery properties for that attack, depending on whether it can be wielded in one hand or two: